Chapter 18 (Legion)

-"Chapter 18" is the tenth episode of the second season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 18th overall episode of the series and was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Dana Gonzales.
+"Chapter 18" is the tenth episode of the second season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Dana Gonzales.
 It originally aired on FX on June 5, 2018.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he joins the government agency Division 3 to prevent his nemesis, fellow psychic mutant Amahl Farouk, from finding his original body.
 In the episode, the team arrives at the desert, with everyone having different goals, but David sets out to find and kill Farouk.

 According to Nielsen Media Research, the episode was seen by an estimated 0.467 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, who praised the performances and character development, although some viewed the episode as a needless two-parter season finale while the pacing was also criticized.